 As urban density increases, the extent of hard surfaces, including native soils compacted during construction activities, increases, and less water can permeate down into the soil.
-The resulting increase in surface water runoff can impact water quality, soil moisture and flood risk, which further impact natural ecosystems and infrastructure.
+The resulting increase in surface water runoff can impact water quality, soil moisture and flood risk, which further impact natural ecosystems, resiliency and infrastructure.

-Increased density of development and utility infrastructure, both under and above ground, can result in less area for tree root and/or canopy growth and stress for nearby trees.
-Increased salt levels in the soils of urban areas as a result of de-icing roads in winter months cause dehydration in trees.
-The use of lime-based aggregate in sidewalks, roads and paths in urban areas leads to increased soil pH levels.
-These kinds of conditions increase the impacts on ecosystems and decrease their resilience to threats.
+Increased density of development and utility infrastructure, both under and above ground, can result in less area for tree root and/or canopy growth, poor conditions and stress for nearby trees.
+Increased salt levels in the soils of urban areas as a result of de-icing roads with salt in winter months cause dehydration in trees, and the use of lime-based aggregate used for sidewalks, roads and paths in urban areas leads to increased soil pH levels.
 Successful urban trees thrive in modified urban soils, and tolerate higher levels of pollution, pruning, compaction and numerous other activities associated with urban land uses.
-Although native species are generally preferred, non-native trees may be planted in certain circumstances, for example, in ornamental or formal landscapes, and where non-native alternatives offer a significantly better likelihood of survival, given conditions specific to the planting location (e.g. impacted street trees).
+In some cases, helping urban trees to thrive may involve selecting non-native, non-invasive species that are hardy enough to survive urban conditions, the maintenance of hydroelectric lines, construction, de-icing salt and public events that can take their toll on tree and forest health.
 However, planting the right tree in the right place - where it can thrive - is as important as selecting hardy species.
-Planting a wide variety of species with different functional traits, as well as intelligently planning the placement of these species is another way to increase the resilience of the urban forest.
+Another way to increase the resilience of urban trees is to have a diverse range of species with different functional traits.

 Figure 1.
 Trees in urban environments often face continuous stress as a result of compromised growing environments.
-Source: Diamond Head Consulting